 • Diet and weight loss improve insulin resistance and decrease the risk of developing Type 2 Diabetes.

 • There are many medications that can improve insulin resistance and may increase a woman’s chances of becoming pregnant when desired.

-Dr. Gage cautions, “Beware because, without a strict lifestyle change, the medical effect seems to wear off.”
+Our physicians caution, “Beware because, without a strict lifestyle change, the medical effect seems to wear off.”
 Just like many obesity medications, patients can develop resistance to the medication or overeat despite taking the medicine.
 Dr. Gage explains, “These patients must protect themselves from the carbohydrate environment.
 Low carbohydrate diets don’t just happen; it takes behavioral planning and preparation.
 From shopping to dining out, patients need to keep their guard up.”